citrix-openstack/qa/README.md

 Scripts that are useful for Jenkins jobs:

-- DevStack setup
+- Running tests
-- Run exercieses.sh
+- Manage repositories
-- Various tempest runs
+- Provide locking

 # `humans` Directory